Last Updated on August 1, 2023 by Gary Stephen

 Just like the ph. levels, another thing that dictates the health of your system is your Ammonia level.
 Ensure to inspect this every week to be able to detect any impending problem on-time.
 A good Ammonia level should be precisely 0.5ppm or slightly less.
 If it suddenly increases, it might be a pointer that a fish is dead.

 Check the Nitrate Levels

-Nitrates are usually very beneficial, but when they sky-rocket to detrimental levels (above 150ppm), this could mean that there are not enough plants to take in the nitrogen that’s being released by the nitrifying bacteria.
-Three things can be done to solve this: include more plants, harvest some fish, or add another grow bed to your aquaponics system.
+Nitrates are usually very beneficial.
+But when they sky-rocket to detrimental levels (above 150 ppm), this could mean that there are not enough plants to take in the nitrogen that the nitrifying bacteria releases.
+Three things can solve this: include more plants, harvest some fish, or add another grow bed to your aquaponics system.
 This check should be done every month.

 Pumps & Plumbing System Check